Accepting Art Commissions

 If this artwork looks familiar to you, it's because Jocelyn worked on during her LIVE Demonstrations at her art exhibits in New York! (see second and first photos)

-Jocelyn is a storyteller – and a Journey of Life Artist.
+Jocelyn Cruz is a storyteller.
 Specializing in mixed media, the artist layers her paintings with reclaimed objects to create textures and shades of colors in diverse depths.
-She recycles found materials to create interesting backgrounds and foregrounds, honor memories, and to add intriguing effects to each art piece.
+She recycles found materials to create interesting backgrounds and foregrounds, to honor social causes and memories, and to add intriguing effects to each art piece.

 Jocelyn starts with an “idea sketch” of what she envisions creating, and later relies on intuition around the story that she wishes to express.
 This journey of exploring, discovering, and stretching new limits connects her deeply with her authentic soul– one that is unwaveringly defiant.
 When Jocelyn approaches a project, she conducts exhaustive research, collects original artifacts and mementos, and contemplates the message, memories, and emotions she wants to convey.

 She takes critical risks with her art.
 While a typical painter might be satisfied in leaving alone a beautiful painted image, Jocelyn adds multiple layers on top of what might look like a completed painting to achieve greater composition.
 Finally, she celebrates the completion of her work with stains, splatters, and drips on the painting’s surface (“Jocelyn’s signature marks”) that could destroy what a viewer might consider a “done” masterpiece.
 Jocelyn does this to acknowledge that her creative life and each story can be messy and risky -- and nonconforming.
 Her encaustic wax mixed media paintings, such as “Pigeon Point Lighthouse” and “Golden Gate Bridge” are ethereal and captivating.